kmmsks/hilmo_identify_episodes/README.md

 ## Version History

 - v 1.1.0 (2021-05-18): Inference of discharge dates fixed.
-Fake data modified.
+Fake data supplemented.
 Typos.

 - v 1.0.2 (2020-11-29): First stable version.
 In this version, however, discharge date (```lahtopvm```) was the date of discharge in the register entry with the latest admission.
 This may give too early discharge dates.
 Admission dates and numbers of episodes were correctly calculated.